19 Years

 Kisses were blown and cameras flashed.

-The sun shone pretty brightly on a few while it fell.
+The sun shone brightly on a few while it fell.

 And I think about it sometimes.